Nouns in English

 Noun Clause

-Noun clauses are just clauses that function as a noun.
+Noun clauses are clauses that function as nouns within a sentence.
 Examples of noun clauses include: what he said, where she went, etc.

 We use noun clauses to provide more information about a person or thing.
 For example, instead of saying "he said something", we can say "what he said" to give more information about what was said.